 - Provide impactful general operating grants to those organizations in an effort to stabilize, validate, introduce to future philanthropists, and support the future of their work.

-For organizations who receive a grant, a small portion of the grant amount will be used to support the future financial growth and stabilization of the organization through a specialized consultancy with Red Olive Creative Consulting.
+For organizations who receive a grant, they will have access to a year-long collaborative learning environment designed to support the future financial growth and stabilization of the organization through a specialized consultancy with Red Olive Creative Consulting.
 Additionally, grantees will have priority to be matched with interested Fund donors who express interest in “going deeper” by becoming a transformational Board Member(s).

 SERVICES TO ARTS & CULTURE ORGANIZATIONS